eslaurente/cigna-project/README.md

 # UI
 make test-ui
 ```
+> NOTE:, if you try to run the Angular e2e test, ensure that the server is also running

 ## Windows Environment
 The `make` commands will not natively work on a Windows command line environment.